divyaspec/divyaspec.github.io/about.md

 title: About
 ---

 I am a Software developer honing my technical skills to build and solve problems.
-With my past experience in support role, I developed a great passion to break into developing software.
+With my engineering background, I developed a great passion in developing software.
 My interests are learning and becoming a good software engineer.
 I enjoy being involved in design and architectural discussions of developing a product.
 I also enjoy sharing what I've learned through this blog.

 For my static blog site, I used Poole since it provides you a mobile friendly design and complete set up for [Jekyll](http://jekyllrb.com) site.
 There are lot of other themes that you can use from Jekyll sites.
 However I went for Poole since it supports for a wide gamut of HTML elements and syntax highlighting, courtesy Jekyll's built-in support for Rouge.